-In many ways Jewellery Designer Rany was the inspiration behind Temples and Markets.
-Her magical boutique is in a narrow lane just off the main part of Siem Reap town - not somewhere you'd just walk past.
-On Judith's first visit to the magical town of Siem Reap, she was having a drink at the best cocktail bar in town - Miss Wong's.
+In many ways Khmer Jewellery Designer Rany was the inspiration behind Temples and Markets.
+Her first boutique was in a narrow lane just off the main part of Siem Reap town - not somewhere you'd just walk past.
+On Founder Judith's first visit to the magical town of Siem Reap, she was having a drink at the best cocktail bar in town - Miss Wong's.
 What a joy it was to see Rany's window display in her shop next door and discover the jewellery, the beautiful lady behind it and her story.
-Judith felt this story, her talent, as well as that of many of the other artisans on our site needed to be shared.
-We wanted to bring her designs to a wider market outside of Cambodia and we're thrilled to be featuring them now on our E-Store.
+Judith felt this story, her talent and her intricate creations needed to be shared with the world.

 In her words "one day I was driving my motorbike and I was so sad in my life, so lonely.
 I saw some seed on the road so I stopped and collected them, " she says.
 Rany thought them pretty and immediately saw potential in the small, colourful seeds.
 She thought perhaps she could thread them together to create some kind of jewellery.
 But initially struggled to put her idea into practice.

-" I have no idea how to make a hole, so I borrowed a drill from neighbor," she says. "the seeds were very hard and I cut my hand.
-I couldn't do it so I paid a guy but he only worked for me one day.
+" I have no idea how to make a hole, so I borrowed a drill from neighbour," she says. "the seeds were very hard and I cut my hand.
+I couldn't do it so I paid a guy.
 He said it was very hard, that It was a girl's job, and didn't want to do it" Reluctant to give up, Rany persevered and slowly worked out how to drill the tiny holes.
 Eventually producing a pair of earrings. she gradually built up a modest jewellery collection and started showing her work to friends at her birthday party.
 They were impressed and urged her to make more.

 Now Rany has a staff of seven girls who hand make the products at her small workshop and show room behind Wat Domnak, which is surrounded by trees producing many of her seeds, such as the tiny white "Mary's tear" and the brilliant red "Jambie" seed.
 She has now expanded to 3 boutiques under the name Graines De Cambodge (Seeds of Cambodia) in Siem Reap and they are an absolute must to visit if you are in the magical town home to the Temples of Angkor.